 Because of their limited tax bases, rural law enforcement agencies have historically been unable to afford computer hardware, software and their related support functions.
 The purpose of this project is to enhance the crime fighting capabilities of law enforcement agencies by providing them with mobile access to law enforcement software and database applications.

 Allowing officers to access these tools from their vehicles allows them to remain in the field for a greater percentage of their time.
 It increases the availability of services, thereby increasing officer efficiency.
 It allows them to remain visible and to conduct some phases of crime scene and accident investigations from the scene.
-In addition to accessing LEAP and their RMS they would be able to retrieve information from other law enforcement databases to which several agencies have access.
+In addition to accessing their RMS they would be able to retrieve information from other law enforcement databases to which several agencies have access.
 Pawn ticket, crash reporting, state driver’s license, motor vehicle, warrant and DWI/DUI databases are examples.